syntithenai/template-awsdeploy/README.md

 ## Deployment

+For a prebuilt deployment, copy and customise `Dockerrun.aws.prebuilt.json` to `Dockerrun.aws.json` and upload just that file to deploy.

-Zip the files inside the template folder (but not the folder itself) and `Upload and Deploy` from the elastic beanstalk dashboard.
+For a Dockerfile deployment, zip `Dockerrun.aws.json`, `Dockerfile` and any supporting files then `Upload and Deploy` the zipfile from the elastic beanstalk dashboard.

 Alternatively you can use (eb-cli)[https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3.html] to deploy changes.